 Crowdsourcing uses a concept similar to outsourcing.
 It employs freelance, volunteers or human resources (basically, the crowd) to accomplish tasks.
 Crowdsourcing utilizes the internet to remain connected with the crowd.
-The technique distributes problem solving.
-If the company requires a project to be funded, or content to market some of their campaigns or newer projects, they company turns to the crowd to generate capital and gain a broader spectrum of input and advice.
+The technique distributes problem-solving.
+If the company requires a project to be funded, or content to market some of their campaigns or newer projects, the company turns to the crowd to generate capital and gain a broader spectrum of input and advice.

-There are many types of crowdsourcing.
+There are many types of Crowdsourcing.
 For example, Company X wants a new logo to represent it and has shortlisted some of the best entries.
 It releases this list to a crowd and lets them decide.
 This is called crowd voting.
-Suppose, Company X had hired a crowd to design its logo in the first place, it is known as crowd contest, where the best one is selected.
-Another type of crowdsourcing called macrotasking is when a specific project is handed out to an individual.
+Suppose, Company X had hired a crowd to design its logo in the first place, it is known as a crowded contest, where the best one is selected.
+Another type of Crowdsourcing called micro-tasking is when a specific project is handed out to an individual.
 Company X may also hand out small parts of a larger project to several individuals, this is called microtasking.
 Crowdfunding, as the name suggests, requests capital from the crowd for determined projects.
-An example of crowdfunding is seeking investments for entrepreneurs or start-ups.
+An example of Crowdfunding is seeking investments for entrepreneurs or start-ups.

 Crowdsourcing comes with benefits.
 Since an organization turns to a crowd, a subset of the vast public, deeds of all kinds can be accomplished.
 In return for the crowds’ input, they don’t expect much.
 It reduces costs to the bare minimum while improving and increasing productivity and results to the maximum.